-Your water meets all of Environmental Protection Agency's (EPA) health standards.
-We have conducted numerous tests for contaminants that may be in drinking water and only detected 9.
-All were below actionable limits.
+Your water meets all Environmental Protection Agency's (EPA) health standards.
+We have conducted numerous tests for contaminants that may be in drinking water and all were below actionable limits.
 Those contaminants and the levels detected are listed in the chart on the back of this page.